How we build

 Anyone can demo AI.
 Making it run your operations takes three different kinds of work: knowing what to build, connecting it to your systems, and engineering it to last.
 Most shops do one.
 We do all three, and each layer hands off to the next.

 AI only pays off when it's pointed at the right job.
-Chris finds that job.
-He runs AI agents in our own business every day, so he's seen firsthand what saves real hours and what just looks good in a demo.
-He works with your team to spot where the manual work piles up, unbilled charges, expiring contracts, half-day reports, hand-done lookups, and designs the agent that takes it over.
+We find that job.
+Then we work with your team to spot where the manual work piles up, and design the agent that takes it over.

 We don’t sell you AI and figure out the use case later.
 The use case comes first.